braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/architecture_overview.md

 Braze has over 150 technology partners, which we call "Alloys."
 You can supplement your data feeds through a meaningfully robust network of [interoperable technologies and data APIs.][6]

 ### Direct warehouse connection via Braze Cloud Data Ingestion
 You can stream customer data from your data warehouse into the platform through [Braze Cloud Data Ingestion][7] in just a few minutes, allowing you to sync relevant user attributes, events, and purchases.
-Cloud Data Ingestion’s integration supports complex data structures including nested JSON and arrays of objects.
+The Cloud Data Ingestion integration supports complex data structures including nested JSON and arrays of objects.

 Cloud Data Ingestion can sync data from Snowflake, Amazon Redshift, Databricks, and Google BigQuery.